CALL OUR HELPLINE- 212-684-3264 • learn more

-NAMI Ending the Silence (ETS) is free of charge.
-Includes two leaders: one who shares an informative presentation, and a young adult with a mental health condition who shares their journey of recovery.
+NAMI Ending the Silence (ETS) is free of charge, and includes two leaders: one who shares an informative presentation, and a young adult with a mental health condition who shares their journey of recovery.
 Ask questions and gain understanding of a misunderstood topic.

 50-minute presentation designed for middle and high school students that includes warning signs, facts and statistics and how to get help for themselves or a friend.
 Research has shown that NAMI Ending the Silence for Students is effective in changing middle and high school students’ knowledge and attitudes toward mental health conditions and toward seeking help.